Home - Appetizers - Marinated Mushrooms with Garlic and Fresh Herbs

 Ingredients for making marinated mushrooms arranged on a surface, including button mushrooms in a wooden bowl, a head of garlic, lemon wedge, and bowls of vinegar and olive oil.

-Prepping mushrooms for marinating
+How to prep mushrooms for marinating

 Marinated mushrooms in olive oil and vinegar on a small serving plate, with a spoon on the side, herb sprigs, and lemon wedge in the background.

-Marinated Button Mushrooms with Herbs
+Marinated Mushrooms with Garlic and Fresh Herbs

 Karen Tedesco